 Here are just some of the features you can expect from a Wild River Nomad:

 ✅ LED light built into the bag.
 This is a superb idea, especially if you are fishing at night.

 ✅ Fold down work area – Couple this with the LED light and you have a nice clean handy work surface to tie on lures, tweak hooks or adjust your setup.

 ✅ Removable plier holder – This is a great option.
 Store your pliers on your backpack and then clip the holder onto your belt when it comes time to fish.
 No more fumbling in pockets when you want to unhook a fish and get the safely back into the water.

 ✅ External and internal mesh pockets – Mesh is always a good idea for fishing bags.
 It lets the air circulate around your kit and helps dry things off.
 Plus you can see what is in each pocket without having to open it.

 ✅ Additional storage pockets to hold trays.
 There is enough room in this fishing backpack for everything you can think of.
 It uses 3600 trays which are pretty much the standard now.
-I have trays loaded up with tackle and a selection of bass lures or trout lures that I switch around, depending on the fish I am targeting.
+I have trays loaded up with tackle and a selection of bass lures, trout lures or fishing hooks that I switch around, depending on the fish I am targeting.

 ✅ Large adjustable padded shoulder straps and added sternum strap.
 If you trek into hard to reach fishing areas then you will appreciate the comfort of this bag.